 Teeswater District Co-operative originally started off in the feed business and throughout the years has expanded into fertilizer, seed, crop protection products, petroleum as well as farm and consumer hardware supplies.

-The business was incorporated in 1985.
-In June, 1993 Teeswater District Co-operative Inc. purchased four branch locations from United Co-operatives Of Ontario.
+1993 – In June, Teeswater District Co-operative Inc. purchased four branch locations from United Co-operatives Of Ontario.
 These Included Mildmay, Belgrave, Auburn and the Crop Production Center at Walkerton.

-A full service Gas Bar was built on #4 highway at the old Co-op coal yard/pork producers yard on the south end of Teeswater.
+A full-service Gas Bar was built on #4 highway at the old Co-op coal yard/pork producers yard on the south end of Teeswater.

-In 1999 Teeswater District Co-operative brought in Grey-Bruce Co-operative Inc. into the business and the name was changed to Huron Bay Co-operative Inc. Teeswater remains the head office for the Co-operative today.
-Both the Grey-Bruce Co-operative branches and Teeswater Co-op had a solid reputation among the farmers and residents in their respected communities and today as Huron Bay Co-operative remain dominant players in the agricultural, petroleum, and consumer supply areas.
+1999 – Teeswater District Co-operative brought in Grey-Bruce Co-operative Inc. into the business and the name was changed to Huron Bay Co-operative Inc. Teeswater remains the head office for the Co-operative today.
+Both the Grey-Bruce Co-operative branches and Teeswater Co-op had a solid reputation among the farmers and residents in their respected communities and today as Huron Bay Co-operative remains dominant players in the agricultural, petroleum, and consumer supply areas.

-In 2005 Huron Bay Co-operative purchased the assets of the Dundalk Branch of Simcoe District Co-operative.
+2005 – Huron Bay Co-operative purchased the assets of the Dundalk Branch of Simcoe District Co-operative.
 These acquisitions allowed Huron Bay Co-op to service North Huron, Bruce and West Grey Counties with branches at Auburn, Belgrave, Teeswater, Mildmay, Walkerton, Chesley, Owen Sound, Wiarton, Markdale, Dundalk and Ferndale.
 We have four-fertilizer blender operations located at Belgrave, Teeswater, Dundalk and Walkerton.
 Walkerton also has a fertilizer bagging system.
 Huron Bay Co-op also has six licensed pesticide storage facilities at the above locations.

 Huron Bay Co-operative Inc. has become a major employer with over 130 full and part-time staff in its service geography.